top of page

 Many of the primary drivers of Maine’s economy: forest products industry, agriculture, fishing, aquaculture, etc. were all founded upon an assumption of a relatively stable climate.
 As Maine’s climate warms and becomes less predictable, Mainers who depend upon these sectors of our economy will increasingly be faced with new challenges.

-How will Maine farmers, gardeners and consumers be effected by climate change?
+How will Maine farmers, gardeners and consumers be affected by climate change?

 While predictable weather forecasts are critically important to growers, a changing climate presents meteorologists and farmers with unprecedented challenges from less predictable weather patterns to new unseasonable extremes.